Perturbative width of open rigid strings: Width of Rigid String in Leading-order Approximation

 where $\vartheta_4\left(\xi,q\right)$ is the Jacobi theta function.

 The expectation value of the free NG string can be derived from the above form using Jacobi triple product formula.
-The mean square width of the non-interacting string at the middle of the string is
+The mean-square width of the noninteracting string at the middle plane perpendicular to the string is

-with $R_{0}$ is the regularization scale.
-The above formula can be pinned down to an equivalent form to that derived in Refs.~\cite{allais,Gliozzi:2010zt} through the standard relations between the elliptic Jacobi and Dedkind $\eta$ functions (See Appendix.(II) for detail).
+with $R_{0}^{2}$ as the regularization scale, (see Appx.(\ref{Appendix_II}) for details).
+The above formula can be pinned down through the standard relations between the elliptic Jacobi and Dedekind $\eta$ functions to an equivalent to either of the forms derived in Refs.\cite{allais,Gliozzi:2010zt}.